timotejroiko/astrologico-docs/param_options.md

 ### Parameters - Options - TZ
 {:id="timezone"}

 Allows you to specify a manual timezone when calculating between Local and UTC dates.
-Timezone can be set as an offset in minutes (amount of minutes difference from UTC) or as a timezone string according to the [TZdata specification](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+Timezone can be set as an offset in minutes or as a timezone string according to the [TZdata specification](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 |GET Example|POST Example|Description|
 |---|---|---|